At Aston Lodge Primary School, we are committed to providing an inclusive education that ensures the best possible

 - Planning further intervention where progress is slower than expected and monitoring the progress that children make on these interventions.

 - Having regular contact with a wide range of external agencies who are able to give more specialised advice and referring children to these agencies when appropriate.
 These might include for example, Learning Support Services, Speech and Language Therapists, Autism Communication Team and Educational Psychology Services.

 - Supporting class teachers to write SEND support plans and set appropriate targets for children.

 - Arranging training for staff so that they are informed and confident about meeting the needs of the children within our school with SEN or disabilities.

-If you wish to talk to the SENDCo you can ring school and she will be happy to arrange an appointment for you.
+If you wish to talk to the SENDCo you can ring school and they will be happy to arrange an appointment for you.

 Or you can send an email to: